 What are the DELF-DALF examinations?

-The DELF-DALF examinations are an assessment of French second language proficiency that is made available to speakers of French as a second or other language.
+The DELF-DALF examinations are French second language proficiency examinations that are made available to speakers of French as a second or other language.

 Who is eligible to take the DELF-DALF examinations?